-Joaquin Phoenix and John C. Reilly offer plenty of odd-couple chemistry in this enjoyably off-beat, heartfelt Western.
+Joaquin Phoenix and John C Reilly offer plenty of odd-couple chemistry in this enjoyably off-beat and heartfelt western.

-Audiard immediately establishes the lethal bona fides of brothers Charlie (Joaquin Phoenix) and Eli Sisters (John C. Reilly)—and their odd-couple chemistry—with a striking nocturnal gunfight.
-It begins with distant muzzle flashes and a bullet-ridden cabin and ends, like so many of the scenes to come, with the pair grousing at each other.
-This job, it turns out, was on behalf of the pair’s paymaster, a malicious and mostly unseen figure known as the Commodore.
-Soon he has another one for them: Trek across the state and kill a man by the name of Hermann Warm (Riz Ahmed), a guileful chemist with a new formula for prospecting gold.
+Audiard immediately establishes the lethal bona fides of the brothers, Charlie (Joaquin Phoenix) and Eli Sisters (John C Reilly) – and their odd-couple chemistry – with a striking nocturnal gunfight.
+It begins with distant muzzle flashes and a bullet-ridden cabin and ends, like so many of the scenes to come, with the pair grousing enjoyably at each other.
+This job, it turns out, was on behalf of the pair’s paymaster, a malicious and mostly unseen figure known as ‘The Commodore’.
+Soon he has another one for them: to trek across the state and kill a man by the name of Hermann Warm (Riz Ahmed), a guileful chemist with a new formula for refining gold.
 To make things easier, Jake Gyllenhaal’s detective, John Morris, will have him apprehended and ready to turn over.
-At least that’s the plan.
+At least, that’s the theory.

 Cast and crew

 John C Reilly